The WWF is run at a local level by the following offices...

 Unsustainable water use and poor water management and governance practices are deteriorating water quantity and quality.

-Textile and leather sectors are key drivers of Pakistan’s economy and are two of the most water and energy intensive, polluting sectors of the country.
-Low process efficiency, wastage of resources, water pollution due to discharge of untreated effluents; air emissions, notably Volatile Organic Compounds (VOC)’s; excessive noise or odour; as well as workspace safety, are some of the main environmental issues associated with these sectors.
+Textile and leather sectors are key drivers of Pakistan’s economy and are two of the most water and energy-intensive, polluting sectors of the country.
+Low process efficiency, wastage of resources, water pollution due to discharge of untreated effluents; air emissions, notably Volatile Organic Compounds (VOC); excessive noise or odour; and well as workspace safety, are some of the main environmental issues associated with these sectors.

 Keeping in perspective the current social and environmental scenario of Pakistan, WWF-Pakistan has joined hands with the European Union and International Labor Organization (ILO) to implement international labour and environmental standards in Pakistan in order to improve the competitiveness of the industrial sector and to strengthen the capacity of the public sector to implement multi Lateral-environmental agreements (MEAs) and national environmental laws and standards in Pakistan.
 Compliance with international and national standards promotes enterprise efficiency, supports competitiveness in international trade and protects workers and consumers’ health and safety.
 This in turn leads to sustainable socio-economic development of the country.